Schist: Etymology

 The word schist is derived ultimately from the Greek word σχίζειν (schízein), meaning "to split", which refers to the ease with which schists can be split along the plane in which the platy minerals lie.

 Definition

+Before the mid-19th century, the terms slate, shale and schist were not sharply differentiated by those involved with mining.
 Geologists define schist as medium-grained metamorphic rock that shows well-developed schistosity.
 Schistosity is a thin layering of the rock produced by metamorphism (a foliation) that permits the rock to easily be split into flakes or slabs less than 5 to 10 mm thick.
 The mineral grains in a schist are typically from 0.25 to 2 mm in size and so are easily seen with a 10× hand lens.
 Typically, over half the mineral grains in a schist show a preferred orientation.
 Schists make up one of the three divisions of metamorphic rock by texture, with the other two divisions being gneiss, which has poorly developed schistosity and thicker layering, and granofels, which has no discernible schistosity.